NASCAR New Hampshire weather: Will NASCAR Cup Series race Sunday be delayed or postponed?

 Something also to keep in mind: New Hampshire Motor Speedway does not have lights, so any lengthy delay will impact NASCAR's ability to finish the race under natural sunlight.

-Should any weather delay push the Cup race to a Monday scheduled start, Monday's forecast looks very similar.
-As of Saturday morning, the NWS forecast calls for a 42% chance for rain at noon, with similar percentages throughout the morning and afternoon.
+Should any weather delay push the Cup race to a Monday finish, Monday's forecast looks very similar.
+At Noon Monday, the NWS weather forecast for Loudon calls for a 14% chance of precipitation with chances increasing later in the day.

 NASCAR New Hampshire race start time moved up